johnnyawesome/MengerSponge/README.md

 ### "MengerSponge" - Adding Iterations to the Menger Sponge

-The folder "MengerSponge" contains a version, where you can click the Menger Sponge with your mouse to add an iteration
+The folder "MengerSponge" contains a version, where you can click the Menger Sponge with your mouse, to add additional iterations!

-### "MengerSpongeCam" - Free-Flying camera and rotation-control
+### "MengerSpongeCam" - Free-Flying camera and rotation-control!

 The folder "MengerSpongeCam" contains another version, using PEasyCam for P5JS.